 MRI - Magnetic Resonance Imaging

-The main chamber of the Espree is also shorter than most models, so the majority of tests are done with the patients’ heads outside the bore, which reduces anxiety and feelings of claustrophobia.
+The main chamber of the MRI is shorter than most models, allowing the majority of tests to be done with the patients’ head outside of the bore.
+This reduces anxiety and feelings of claustrophobia.